ABOUT

 Saurish Gottipati

-His primary focus areas at SHIELD Legal include constitutional law, criminal procedure, legal literacy pedagogy, and the access-to-justice gap.
+At SHIELD Legal, Saurish leads content development around constitutional law, criminal procedure, legal literacy, and the access-to-justice gap.

 Armaan Keswani